dekuNukem/duckyPad/troubleshooting.md

 ## My duckyPad seems to be getting sluggish!

-If you find duckyPad is getting slower at starting up and switching profiles, it's usually because of the SD card fragmentation.
+If your duckyPad is getting slower at starting up and switching profiles, it's usually because of the SD card fragmentation.

 * Make a backup of the files on SD card.